Alsaegh98/hangman/README.md

 ## hangman
 game idea

-Hangman is a word-guessing game built using html, css, and javascript, where players attempts to guess a hidden word by suggesting letters within a certain number of guesses.
+<li>Hangman is a word-guessing game built using html, css, and javascript, where players attempts to guess a hidden word by suggesting letters within a certain number of guesses.</li>
-It is a fun game to practice vocabulary, spelling, increases the logical thinking, and language skills.
+<li>It is a fun game to practice vocabulary, spelling, increases the logical thinking, and language skills.</li>
-Spirit of competition.
+<li>Spirit of competition.</li>

 <ul>